Estimate Time5 min

 Anytime the market enters a pullback, some investors start to worry that “this time is different.”
 In the midst of uncertainty, it’s natural to fear the worst.
 Yet investors should remember that historically the US economy and stock market have again and again surmounted steep obstacles—including pandemics, recessions, market bubbles, and even a depression—and eventually gone on to thrive.

-Past performance is no guarantee of future results.
+Past performance is no guarantee of future returns.
 Source: FMRCo, Bloomberg, Haver Analytics, FactSet.
-Data as of July 31, 2025.
-The S&P 500 Index is a market capitalization–weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation.
+Data as of December 31, 2025.1 The S&P 500 Index is a market capitalization–weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation.
 S&P and S&P 500 are registered service marks of Standard & Poor's Financial Services LLC.
 You cannot invest directly in an index.

 “It may also help to remember that markets can react to news headlines and emotions in the short term,” says Malwal.
 “But over the long run, stocks have usually risen if corporate profits are growing.”